 2. Inquire About Medications

 Many medications come with concerning side effects.
 Here at PrimeHealth, we prefer to keep the medication to a minimum.
-But there’s no doubt that some medication is very helpful for relieving IBS symptoms, especially certain antibiotics.
+But there’s no doubt that some medications are very helpful for relieving IBS symptoms, especially certain antibiotics.

 Medications for IBS may include: